nearform/udaru/docs/overview.md

 Once a Policy Instance is created, it is auto-assigned an instance ID, which is returned as a property of the Policy Instance in the policies array.
 This can be used to identify and delete that single instance of the Policy Template using the query param 'instance' using the same endpoints to disassociate policies from users, teams and organizations.

 Policy Instances can be updated by specifying the instance ID in the PUT payload on organizations, teams and users as follows.

+Policy Variables can be listed using the variables endpoint on the policies and shared-policies routes.

+Policy Instances associated with a Policy Template can be listed using the instances endpoint one the policies and shared-policies routes

 ```javascript
 {